Singapore in 3 Days: An Exciting Itinerary for Families

 If a waterpark is more your speed, Adventure Cove Waterpark is an affordable option in comparison to Universal Studios.
 Tickets cost: S$38 (adults) and S$30 (Child).
 Children under the age of 4 have free entry.

 The waterpark has attractions for all ages, from the relaxing Adventure River to the thrilling waterslides.
-Check their website for current prices and to view the attractions.

 Be sure to check the weather prior to booking, as many of the attractions close when it turns bad.